ktkennychow/nextjs-friends-only/README.md

 ## DISCLAIMER

-This open-sourced project is not associated with OnlyFans, there is no photo uploading feature nor charging features.
+This open-sourced project is not associated with OnlyFans, there is no photo uploading feature nor payment system in place.

-<sup><sup>No, don't do this with your friends, please.<sup><sup>
+<sup><sup>No, don't do this with your fans, please.<sup><sup>
 <sup><sup>You know what, do whatever you want.
-Create a pull request if you built an uploading feature...<sup><sup>
+Create a pull request if you built an uploading feature or payment system integration...<sup><sup>